 - We have a robust system in school to monitor, assess and review the progress of all of our children.
-The school follows the graduated response of assess-plando-review outlined in the SEND Code of Practice (2015).
-You and your child will be involved in both the setting and reviewing of their individualised targets (Individual Provision Plan - IPP) on a termly basis. - Your child's progress will be monitored continually by their class teacher.
+The school follows the graduated response of assess-plan-do-review outlined in the SEND Code of Practice (2014).
+You and your child will be involved in both the setting and reviewing of their individualised targets (Individual Provision Plan IPP) on (at least) a termly basis. - Your child's progress will be monitored continually by their class teacher.
 The class teacher will also track the progress being made by those having specific interventions through discussions with the teaching assistants and specialist teachers providing the extra support to your child. - All children with SEND have their targets assessed and reviewed on at least a termly basis.
 This process will then form the basis of future planning and target setting for your child.
-This information is also shared with the Senior Leadership Team in pupil progress meetings. - At the end of each key stage (i.e. at the end of Year 2 and Year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS). - Children with an EHCP are formally reviewed at an Annual Review with all of the adults involved with the child's education giving their input and feedback on the child's progress. - The SENDCo tracks the progress of all children on the Special Educational Needs and Disabilities register in school and oversees the target setting and reviewing of targets on all SEN support plans.

-- Regular work scrutinies and lesson observations are carried out by the SENDCo and other members of the Senior Leadership Team, to ensure that the needs of all children are met and that the quality of teaching and learning is high. - All pupils in the Foundation Stage are assessed against the "The Early Years Statutory Framework" for the Early Years Foundation stage criteria.
+This information is also shared and discussed with the Senior Leadership Team in pupil progress meetings. - At the end of key stage 2 (Year 6), all children are required to be formally assessed using statutory Standard Assessment Tests (SATS). - Children with an EHCP are formally reviewed at an Annual Review with all of the adults involved with the child's education giving their input and feedback on the child's progress. - The SENDCo tracks the progress of all children on the Special Educational Needs and Disabilities register in school and oversees the target setting and reviewing of targets on all Individual Provision Plans (IPPs). - Regular work scrutinies and lesson observations are carried out by the SENDCo and other members of the Senior Leadership Team, to ensure that the needs of all children are met and that the quality of teaching and learning is high. - All pupils in the Foundation Stage are assessed against the "The Early Years Statutory Framework" for the Early Years Foundation stage criteria.
 This is carried out throughout the school day, in all areas of the curriculum, through co-play, observations, pupils' work and responses.
 Children are also screened for Speech and Language difficulties on entry to Nursery and, where applicable, on entry to Reception using the WellComm Screening and Intervention tool, children are also referred to SaLT if necessary. - All pupils on our phonic programme, Read, Write Inc, are assessed every six weeks (or sooner if staff feel this is required).
 This information is used to identify any children making accelerated progress or any children who require further support or intervention.
-This information is shared with class teachers so that they can tailor their support to the needs of each child. - In Year 1, a formal assessment of pupil's phonic ability (The Year 1 Phonic Check) is made and any pupils not achieving expected levels are re-tested in Year 2. - From Years 1 to 6 all pupils are assessed in all curriculum subjects twice a year and in Reading, Writing, Mathematics and Science.
+This information is shared with class teachers so that they can tailor their support to the needs of each child. - In Year 1, a formal assessment of pupil's phonic ability (The Year 1 Phonic Check) is made and any pupils not achieving expected standard are re-tested in Year 2. - From Years 1 to 6 all pupils are assessed in all curriculum subjects twice a year.
 We use a summative and formative assessments for different subjects following the expectations of the National Curriculum.
 If a pupil is not making expected progress, extra support will be provided through intervention sessions.